 Esperanza Apartments and Betel Apartments were the first major new construction undertakings for Mission Housing.
 Both were completed in 1976.
 The original design architect for Esperanza was Burger and Coplan; the contractor was Mapco Construction.

 The development features a landscaped garden terrace and a community room.
 The garden courtyard provides a quiet, secure space to warm in the sun or enjoy lunch with neighbors.

 |Studio (Studio/1)||-||Income Based|

 |1 Bedroom (1/1)||-||Income Based|

 Since this property has a Project-Based Section 8 contract with HUD, some or all of the rents at this community are based on tenant incomes.
-Section 8 Project-Based Rental Assistance tenants will make a monthly contribution toward rent equal to 30% of their adjusted income.
-There is a minimum tenant contribution of $25 for all rents at this property regardless of tenant income.
+Tenants leasing units participating in the Section 8 Project-Based Rental Assistance program typically contribute less than 30% of their adjusted income towards rental costs.

 Generally, households earning up to the income limit in the table below for their household size are eligible for units participating in a HUD rental assistance program in San Francisco but actual income limits may differ for units at Apartmentos De La Esperanza.

 |AMI Band||1 Person||2 Person||3 Person||4 Person||5 Person||6 Person||7 Person||8 Person|